 - A highly-experienced and popular Specialist Plastic Surgeon

-- The surgeon has a long-standing reputation in Australia and a local clinic that has positive online reviews
+- That has a long-standing reputation in Australia and a local clinic that has positive online reviews

-- The surgeon typically has AHPRA accreditation and recognition as a genuine FRACS (Plas) – e.g., a bonafide Specialist Plastic, Cosmetic and Reconstructive Surgeon
+- A surgeon that typically has AHPRA accreditation and recognition as a genuine FRACS (Plas) – e.g., a bonafide Specialist Plastic, Cosmetic and Reconstructive Surgeon

-- The surgeon tends to have current membership in ASAPS, ASPS, ISAPS and more.
+- Current membership in ASAPS, ASPS, ISAPS and more.

 - The surgeon will have performed an extensive number of the procedure over many decades (verifiable expertise)

 - Online REVIEWS of the Plastic Surgeon across social media platforms report ‘highly recommended’ and 5-star patient care standards